-- CO 1.
-Illustrate the Technology of film and video. - CO 2.
-Compose the indoor/outdoor lighting. - CO 3.
-Construct video and do live coverages. - CO 4.
-Design shots/ images based on understanding of lighting and formats during the scripting process.
+- Understand and evaluate Technology of film and video. - Understand, analyze and apply indoor lighting techniques - Conduct video shooting and do live coverages. - Creating shots/ images based on understanding of lighting, formats during the scripting process

 Module I Introduction to Motion Photography: Still Photography to Moving Image: A brief history-Illusion of Movement, Persistence of Vision and Synthesis of motion.